-Sore Throat: When to Worry, Warning Signs, and When to Get Help
+Sore Throat: When to Worry and When You Should Get Checked

 Most sore throats are not dangerous.
 They are commonly caused by viral infections, irritation, allergies, or dry air and often improve on their own.
 But a sore throat that is severe, worsening, or linked to trouble swallowing or breathing can signal something more serious.